Waitomo District declares state of emergency amid floods

 - A state of emergency has been declared in Auckland after - it will remain in place for seven days.
 Three evacuation centres have been stood up.

 - About 2000 people sheltered overnight in Auckland Airport's terminals after flight departures were cancelled due to the weather.
-Domestic flights have resumed, while international flights are set to resume later tonight.
+Domestic flights have resumed, while international flights are set to resume early on Sunday morning.

 - Prime Minister Chris Hipkins has urged Aucklanders to support each other as floodwaters remain high.
 The Defence Force has flown Hipkins to the city.
 Meanwhile, mayor Wayne Brown is under fire for how long it took him to declare a state of emergency last night.